TamWinnie/Projects/README.md

  3)	To identify the recommended algorithm to predict the intention to use e-wallets in Da Nang City, Vietnam.
 * Employment of CRISP-DM approach for data mining and analysis.
 * Using Python to do synthetic data and data analysis

+### [Project 2: Quantitative Research: Bullying in Social Media]- Coursework
+#### I did this project in Year 2 Semester 3

+*Study examines factors in cyberbullying.
+*Data analyzed from respondents at Multimedia University, Cyberjaya.
+* Using SPSS to do demographic analysis, descriptive statistics, computing correlation

+*Significant correlation found between self-esteem and cyberbullying.
+*No significant correlation was found between empathy and cyberbullying.
+*Parenting style significantly related to cyberbullying.